Camargue Regional Natural Park

 Camargue Regional Natural Park, Nature reserve in Bouches-du-Rhône, France.

-The Camargue Regional Natural Park features wetlands, marshes, salt flats, and rice fields spread across 85,000 hectares between the Mediterranean Sea and Rhône River.
+Camargue Regional Natural Park is a protected area featuring wetlands, marshes, salt marshes, and rice fields situated between the Mediterranean Sea and the Rhône River.
+The terrain spans a vast expanse and provides space for diverse plant and animal species.

 Location: Bouches-du-Rhône